ODI’s theory of change

 Secondary use of health data is the use of aggregated health data from population-level sources – such as electronic health records, health insurance claims data and health registry data – to improve personal care planning, medicines development, safety monitoring, research, and policymaking.

-identify 22 key policy components needed to achieve an open and
+developed a policy framework model with 22 key policy components needed to needed to achieve an open and

 Download detailed Annexe: Methodology